nus-cs2030s/2021-s2/docs/05-infohiding.md

 ## Data Hiding

 Many OO languages allow programmers to explicitly specify if a field or a method can be accessed from outside the abstraction barrier.
-Java, for instance, supports `private` and `public` access modifiers[^5].
+Java, for instance, supports `private` and `public` access modifiers.
 A field or a method that is declared as `private` cannot be accessed from outside the class, and can only be accessed within the class.
 On the other hand, as you can guess, a `public` field or method can be accessed, modified, or invoked from outside the class.

 Such a mechanism to protect the abstraction barrier from being broken is called _data hiding_ or _information hiding_.
 This protection is enforced by the _compiler_ at compile time.